jiadonglou/Interactive-Lab-Hub/Lab 5/README.md

 Pick one of the models you have tried, pick a class of objects, and experiment with prototyping an interaction.
 This can be as simple as the boat detector earlier.
 Try out different interactions outputs and inputs.
-**Describe and detail the interaction, as well as your experimentation.**
+**Describe and detail the interaction, as well as your experimentation.*

+I tried the object-detection model.
+I picked my iPhone as the object that I would like to detect.
+Then I prototyped it by taping the Web Cam on a bottle of water and look at the wall.
+I placed a iphone in front of the camera and the Raspbery Pi successfully recoginized and captured the Object.

 ### Part C
 ### Test the interaction prototype